membrane-io/docs/src/content/docs/getting-started/intro.md

 ---

 :::note
-These docs are a work-in-progress.
+These docs are open source.
 Feel free to open a PR [on GitHub](https://github.com/membrane-io/docs) for fixes/improvements.
 If you have any questions, please [reach out to us on discord](/discord/).
 :::

 [Membrane](https://membrane.io) is a serverless JavaScript and TypeScript runtime for building automations and integrations.
 Membrane programs are deployed and managed directly through the [Membrane Web IDE](/getting-started/install#membrane-web-ide).